lmaoclost/desafio-pediufarma/README.md

 # PediuFarma Challenge

-Project for a challenge that has the purpose to make a script that returns a Json for given a Database.
+Project for a challenge that has the purpose to make a script that returns a Json for a given Database.
+I'm using NodeJS because It's a great library for this kind of project and a personal challenge.

 ## Getting Started